 The greenhouse plastics we recommended at the beginning of this post weighed all of the above categories against each other, but if you care more about one of the listed categories than the other, it is certainly possible to make a greenhouse plastic selection based solely on one or the other.

-Whether you use one category to make a decision, or you weigh all of your options, looking into the different ways to compare the plastic is a great way to begin narrowing things down.
+Whether you use one category to make a decision, or you weigh all of your options, looking into the different ways to compare the plastic films is a great way to begin narrowing things down.

-Comparing by Technical Specs
+1. Comparing Greenhouse Plastic Technical Specs

 Greenhouse films have slightly different technical specifications.
 The technical specs most often used for making comparisons are outlined below: